Bicycle trainer

-A bicycle trainer is a piece of equipment that makes it possible to ride a bicycle while it remains stationary.
+A bicycle trainer, also known as a turbo trainer, is a piece of equipment that makes it possible to ride a bicycle while it remains stationary.
 They are commonly used to warm up before races, or when riding conditions outside are not favorable.

 Operation

 A trainer consists of a frame, a clamp to hold the bicycle securely, a roller that presses up against the rear wheel, and a mechanism that provides resistance when the pedals are turned.
 In a wind trainer, the roller drives fan blades that create air resistance.
 These are typically the least expensive and noisiest trainers.
 Magnetic trainers have magnets and a conducting flywheel operating as an eddy current brake.
 They are moderately expensive and moderately noisy.
 Some magnetic trainers have handlebar-mounted control boxes to change the level of resistance during a training session.
 Fluid trainers use liquid-filled chambers to create resistance.
 They are the most expensive and quietest trainers.
 A small number of trainers use a centrifugal pressure mechanism to create resistance, involving pressure plates, ball bearings and specially shaped grooves.
 These are similar to fluid trainers in price and performance.